 Check other gas-powered appliances in your home to ensure the gas lines are functional.
 If the challenge occurs with other appliances, call your utility company for support.
 Never attempt to fix a gas line yourself.
 If the problem appears to be isolated to the furnace, call in an HVAC technician to inspect the unit.

 Check the furnace drip pan

-Furnaces create condensation when they operate, especially high-efficiency units, so the water may acquire in the drain pan (positioned under the furnace).
+High-efficiency furnaces create condensation when they operate, so the water may acquire in the drain pan (positioned under the furnace).
 The water is designed to exit the system through the drain line.
 If that line becomes clogged and the water cannot drain properly, the unit will be prompted to shut off by the float switch.

 Dirty air filter